srishti01122004/netflix-clone/README.md

 - HTML
 - CSS
 - Vanilla JS - ES6
-- [Awesomeness](https://www.wikihow.com/Love-Programming) - Strictly for the love of coding :-)

 ## What it does

-- Look pretty, that's about it :-)
+- Practice the basics of web development

 ## Learning Points